lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A matching list can be used if some wellknown values are defined.

-Otherwise these options should be compressed as variable length residue.
+Otherwise these options should be sent as a residue (fixed or variable length).

-\[\[note: we can reduce (or create a new option) the unit to minute, second is small for LPWAN \]\]

 ## CoAP option Uri-Path and Uri-Query fields

 This fields are unidirectional and must not be set to bidirectional in a rule entry.
-They are used only by the client to access to a specific resource and are never found in server response.
+They are used only by the client to access to a specific resource and are never found in server responses.

-Uri-Path and Uri-Query are a repeatable options, the Field Position (FP) gives the position in the path.
+Uri-Path and Uri-Query elements are a repeatable options, the Field Position (FP) gives the position in the path.

 A Mapping list can be used to reduce size of variable Paths or Queries.
 In that case, to